hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

          #
          WODBETOKEN: 2c0246e2c8564dc6ac7b12c544b25d77
          #
-         # You may want to use these variables if you have an OPNSense server as a security FW and allowing http comm internally
+         # You may want to use these variables if you have an OPNSense server as a security FW and are allowing http comm internally
          #
          #OPNSENSEKEY:
          #OPNSENSESEC: